Springerle/springerle.github.io/README.md

 # ![❏](https://raw.github.com/Springerle/springerle.github.io/master/static/img/logo-64.png) Springerle

-This is the website for “Springerle” ([/ʃpʀɪŋɛʀlə/](https://translate.google.com/#de/de/Springerle)), a collection of cookiecutter molds mostly for Python and Java.
+This is the website for “Springerle” ([/ʃpʀɪŋɛʀlə/](https://translate.google.com/#de/de/Springerle)), a collection of cookiecutter molds mostly for Python, Java, and technical docs (manuals and presentations).

 ## Motivation and Goals